* Pretty significant typo… [Legal Cheek]

 * An interview with American Lawyer Editor-in-Chief Robin Sparkman about the newly released Am Law 100 law firm rankings, after the jump….

-And so it appears that I am not a big fan of Biglaw — but that’s not true.
-Actually, Biglaw has been very good to me, and it can be good to you as a solo or small firm lawyer.
+It appears that Brian Tannebaum isn’t a big fan of Biglaw — but that’s not true.
+Actually, Biglaw has been very good to him, and it can be good to you as a solo or small firm lawyer.
 Just don’t steal any of the embossed coffee cups, and consider some of these ideas….